 Zinc assists with immune system function.
-It’s also believed to bring down swelling in the nasal mucosa.
-If you’re tired of dealing with annoying and uncomfortable nasal inflammation during allergy season, be sure to get more zinc by consuming honey.
+It’s also believed to bring down the swelling in the nasal mucosa.
+If you’re tired of dealing with annoying and uncomfortable nasal inflammation during allergy season, get more zinc by consuming honey.
 You may also get honey from other dietary sources.
 Zinc is also available in supplement form, but many people prefer to get zinc from food.

-8 milligrams per day is a safe amount of zinc for females, according to the Mayoclinic.org website.
+Eight milligrams per day is a safe amount of zinc for females, according to the Mayoclinic.org website.
 Men may take up to 11 milligrams of zinc per day.
 Zinc content in honey ranges from .22 mg per 100 grams to 3.25 mg per 100 grams.
-Adding pure honey to a cup of tea, or adding a cup of honey to a recipe, will help you to get the zinc that you need during allergy season.
+Adding pure honey to a cup of tea or a cup of honey to a recipe will help you get the zinc you need during allergy season.
 Eating honey from a teaspoon or tablespoon is also a delicious self-care idea.
-Eating honey “straight up” will become a pleasant daily ritual.
+Eating honey “straight-up” will become a pleasant daily ritual.

-If you’re someone who relies on Benadryl (diphenhydramine) to combat allergy symptoms that relate to mold or other environmental triggers, or to seasonal allergies, you should know that one scientific study showed that Benadryl is anticholinergic.
-This is bad news, as our brains need choline.
+Suppose you rely on Benadryl (diphenhydramine) to combat allergy symptoms related to mold or other environmental triggers or seasonal allergies.
+In that case, you should know that one scientific study showed that Benadryl is anticholinergic.
+This is terrible news, as our brains need choline.
 Luckily, honey contains 7.5 milligrams of choline per cup.
-Getting the choline that you need from natural honey may help you to avoid this negative Benadryl side effect.
+Getting the choline, you need from natural honey may help you avoid this negative Benadryl side effect.
 Even if you don’t use Benadryl, you’ll find that getting choline from honey is great for your brain health.
-Choline supports optimal motor skills, memory and attention span.
+Choline supports optimal motor skills, memory, and attention span.

-Inadequate levels of folate may boost the risk of allergies, based on research conducted by the Children’s Center at John Hopkins.
-Research study participants who had the lowest levels of serum folate had a significantly higher risk of testing positive for allergies.
+According to research conducted by the Children’s Center at John Hopkins, inadequate folate levels may boost the risk of allergies.
+Research study participants with the lowest serum folate levels had a significantly higher risk of testing positive for allergies.
 Honey contains 6.8 mcg of folate per cup, and folate boosts brain and heart health.
-Integrating honey into your regular diet can therefore be a great way to get the dose of folate needed to improve several areas of your health and reduce allergy symptoms.
+Integrating honey into your regular diet can be a great way to get the folate needed to improve several areas of your health and reduce allergy symptoms.

-Clearly, there is a good deal of evidence that suggests honey helps with allergies.
+There is a good deal of evidence that suggests honey helps with allergies.
 More peer-reviewed scientific studies are needed, and these types of studies may be performed in the future.
-Since the research thus far looks promising, taking honey as a natural treatment for allergies is worth a try.
+Since the research thus far looks promising, taking honey as a natural allergy treatment is worth a try.